bakks/virginian/README.md

 This is an experimental heterogeneous SQL database written to compare data processing on the CPU and NVIDIA GPUs.
-It was written by Peter Bakkum during the summer of 2010 at NEC Laboratories America in Princeton, New Jersey with several subsequent expansions.
+It was written by Peter Bakkum during the summer of 2010 at NEC Laboratories America in Princeton with several subsequent expansions.
 It shares no code with any other database system.
 A thanks goes to the [Systems Architecture group at NEC](http://www.nec-labs.com/research/system/systems_arch-website/index.php),